 Question: “Grant, will online dating help me find a better person than if I do it myself?

-Answer: “It can work, if you let it.”
+Answer: “It can work if you let it.”

 Here’s a little historical perspective.
 Back in 2012 eHarmony did a study on 20,000 people who were married in all the ways that people get married.
-Over a seven year period the eHarmony couples had a divorce rate of 3.86%, which is lower than the national average of 50%.
+Over a seven-year period, the eHarmony couples had a divorce rate of 3.86%, which is lower than the national average of 50%.
 It was half the 2nd place option, and far better than “church”.

 If you’re asking me, there’s no question that eHarmony is a better way to find a partner than picking someone up in a bar.
 I also don’t think that’s surprising once you understand the amount of work and science that is used to bring people together.
 Dating sites, like eHarmony, invest a great deal of effort, research and dating behavioral science to unlock the best ways to bring people together, and they have the results to prove it.
-Based on all of the technology, expertise and experience it just makes sense that they get better results.
+Based on all of the technology, expertise, and experience it just makes sense that they get better results.
 Makes sense, right?

 What’s the right dating site or dating app for me?

-Well, the fish you catch depend on the pond you visit.
+Well, the fish you catch depends on the pond you visit.
 I’m not saying that good couples don’t start on Bumble or Tinder or Coffee Meets Bagel.
 But the men on some apps are there to collect sexual partners, plain and simple.
 If that’s not what you want don’t be shocked when he sends over a pic of his junk.
 He is there to have sex with a stranger.
 If a particular online site works pretty much like a pick-up bar, then there’s no reason to expect that you’ll have a better relationship result by meeting there.

 Just know this.
 If you set your sights realistically, have coffee with everyone who seems mildly attractive to you, invest the time responding to people, take care in your photos and written descriptions, think about the pool of people you’re going to find on any particular dating app, you’ll have a far better chance of meeting a great person than if you sit home, watching TV, and thinking that you might like a relationship.